NielDB/mongodb-sharded/README.md

     > sh.status();
     > db.stats();

-If everything is working properly, the objects should be scattered across all the shards.
+If everything is working properly, the objects should be scattered across all shards.

 ```
 mongos> db.stats()